Skip to main content

 Solution:

-Previous note: Given that the Autonomous Community of Galicia has not exercised regulatory powers in regulating the amounts of the personal and family minimum, the amount determined in accordance with the provisions of the Personal Income Tax Law must be used for the calculation of both the state tax and the regional tax.
+Previous note: Given that the Autonomous Community of Galicia has not exercised regulatory powers in the regulation of the amounts of the personal and family minimum, the amount of this determined in accordance with the provisions of the Law of PIT must be used for calculating both the state tax and the regional tax.

 1. Individual taxation of the father and mother: